rudygt/yearn-exporter/readme.md

 export GF_SECURITY_ADMIN_USER=<YOUR_ADMIN_USER> # change this if you want to have a different admin user name, default is admin export GF_SECURITY_ADMIN_PASSWORD=<YOUR_ADMIN_PASSWORD> # change this if you want to have a different admin password, default is admin export WEB3_INFURA_PROJECT_ID=<YOUR_PROJECT_ID>
+export ALCHEMY_URL=<ALCHEMY_URL> # if this is set, it overrides Infura, and instead alchemy is used as the web3 provider

 docker-compose up -d
 ```